Azure/azure-functions-sql-extension/README.md

 - **Input Binding**: takes a SQL query or stored procedure to run and returns the output to the function.
 - **Output Binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).
-- **Trigger Binding**: monitors the user table for changes (i.e., row inserts, updates, and deletes) and invokes the function with updated rows.

 For a more detailed overview of the different types of bindings see the [Bindings Overview](https://github.com/Azure/azure-functions-sql-extension/blob/main/docs/BindingsOverview.md).